ANDREWAHN-UK/MS-one-more-turn/README.md

 a.
 Upon entering the site, users are greeted with a visually attractive homepage, and a clearly visible and easy to navigate header and footer.
 b.
 The homepage immediately establishes the 2 purposes of the website.
 c.
 In the tabletop and digital review sections, each individual review is clearly indicated, with introductory text to serve as a synopsis and taster for the reader.
 d.
-Choosing a review opens up a separate page, with a back to top button to enable easy scrolling back to the top, and a back to tabletop/digital games button, so allow the user to easily return to main games review area. iii.
+Choosing a review opens up a separate page, with a back to top button to enable easy scrolling back to the top, and a back to tabletop/digital games button, so allow the user to easily return to main games review area.
+The colour scheming for these accords with the header and footer, to maintain visual consistency.
+e.
+iii.
 Potential collaborator
 a.
 The header has a prominent “contact” button, allowing users to submit review requests. iv.
 General users:
 a.
 Upon entering the site, users are greeted with a visually attractive homepage, and a clearly visible and easy to navigate header and footer.
 b.
 The homepage immediately establishes the 2 purposes of the website.
 c.
 On the tabletop and digital reviews sections, there is a short introduction at the top of the page, so users can easily identify where they are, and the purpose of that page.
 d.
 There is also a scroll to top button that is always easily visible and accessible, which allows users to always get back to the top of the page, no mater how far down they have scrolled.
 This is also useful for the future, as more reviews get added.
+The colour scheming for these accords with the header and footer, to maintain visual consistency.
 e.
 In individual reviews, there is a back to top and a back to tabletop/digital reviews button.
 f.
 In the placeholder review page (where users are directed if there is no review yet) there are 2 buttons, to easily direct the user to either the tabletop or the digital review section.
 Further Testing: